-Parking brakeSet

-Cold engine: Throttle

-ChokeFully engaged

-Warm engine:

-Throttle

-Master switchON

-All engine variants: Note GEN indicator light ON Note LOW VOLT flashing briefly

-ROTAX 914 engine: Note BOOST WARN light and BOOST CAUTION light ON for about 2 seconds and buzz of electrical fuel pump.

-Second fuel pump P2 (if installed)ON

-All engine variants: Note (increased) fuel pump buzz.
+Starting Engine Cold engine: Warm engine: Choke disengaged Master switch ON All engine variants: Note GEN indicator light ON Note LOW VOLT flashing briefly ROTAX 914 engine: Note BOOST WARN light and BOOST CAUTION light ON for about 2 seconds and buzz of electrical fuel pump.
+Second fuel pump P2 (if installed) .......ON All engine variants: Note (increased) fuel pump buzz.
+ACL / Strobe (if installed)......ON Both MAG switches ......ON Starter (with right hand, left hand on throttle/brake) ......
+Engage

-Variable pitch propeller (if installed)

-Propeller and area

-Starter (with right hand, left hand on throttle/brake)Engage

 Hold starter until engine fires, but for a maximum of 10 seconds.
 Generally the engine fires immediately.
 In case of an unsuccessful starting attempt check all preconditions.
 Wait at least 20 seconds to allow cooling of battery and starter motor before repeated activation.

-Oil pressure